-An output signal indicating oxygen concentration can be sent to other instruments by using the non-isolated 4-20 mA output or the 0-10 Vdc output at the back of the analyzer.
-The analyzer arrives with required mating connectors plugged into the back panel.
+An output signal indicating oxygen concentration can be sent to other instruments by using the non-isolated 4-20 mA output or the 0-10 VDC output at the back of the analyzer.
+When shipped from the factory the required mating connectors are plugged into the back panel.

-The outputs use the Options Port, J10 shown in Figure 8.
+The outputs are wired to the Options Port, J10 shown in Figure 8.
 A standard feature of the analyzer is the 4-20 mA output that is isolated from earth (chassis) ground.
-An internal 28 Vdc loop supply is provided.
-This output is not electrically isolated from the voltage output.
+The maximum loop resistance is 1K ohms and the internal 28 VDC loop supply is provided.
+This output is not electrically isolated from the voltage output or the communications output (RS232 or RS485).